 Some of these invaders are beautiful and showy, making you think they might look good next to your irises and cardinal flowers.
-Purple loosestrife (Lythrum salicaria) is a terrestrial plant that thrives in wet areas but can live anywhere and boasts big, flashy magenta flowers in late summer.
+Purple loosestrife (Lythrum salicaria) is a terrestrial plant that thrives in wet areas but can live anywhere and boasts big, flashy magenta flowers in mid-summer (starting in July).
 However beautiful, purple loosestrife will quickly crowd out all of your native wetland plants, turning your garden into a monoculture and attracting less pollinators.
 Look for square stems, small leaves with smooth edges (not toothed or saw-like), and the unmistakable flower head.
 If you find purple loosestrife, don't panic; it can easily be removed by digging it up, putting it in a black trash bag, and leaving it in the sun to solarize for two weeks or more.
 Solarizing makes sure the plant is completely dead and won't continue to grow in its new location like the landfill.
 Make sure you get all of the roots and pick up any plant pieces that may have broken off.
 Be wary when buying nursery plants.
 European wand loosestrife (Lythrum virgatum) is marketed as a sterile, safe alternative to purple loosestrife.
 However, the two species can cross and therefore continue the spread of the invasive.

 Purple loosestrife among native cattails.
 These two species directly compete for the same habitat.